RedJocker/42spWebServer/README.md

         ```
   - 404 response
     - create a 404 response
-  - [ ] create a HttpClient class that inherits from TcpClient and has a Request and Response
+  - [X] create a HttpClient class that inherits from TcpClient and has a Request and Response
     - Request and Response are initially empty
     - we parse Request using Request.readFromTcpClient()
     - generate some Response and send it back to client
     - next message from client overwrites previous Request
       - maybe we will need to clear first before reusing
     - provide a public method to return the state of parsing and the current request
+  - receive a request from browser
 - Connection Handling
   - [X] create folder for connection module
   - tcp